influx6/wobe/readme.md

 curl -v $HOST:$PORT/echo -d '{"input": "bomba"}'
 ```

-Note that `$HOST` is a placeholder for the URL address of the deployed app and that `$PORT` is a placeholder for the port deployed to on the platform used.
+Note that `$HOST` is a placeholder for the URL address of the deployed app the platform used.

--	The Now deployment by default uses port `7080`

--	You will need to locate the `$PORT` data related to the heroku deployment from your Heroku App dashboard.

 Scaling
 -------